-1. Full name and address of the seller.
+- 1. Full name and address of the seller.

-2. Full name and address of the issuer of the securities traded.
+- 2. Full name and address of the issuer of the securities traded.

-3. Description of the securities traded.
+- 3. Description of the securities traded.

-4. Date of the trade(s).
+- 4. Date of the trade(s).

-5. Particulars of the trade(s).
+- 5. Particulars of the trade(s).

-Name of Purchaser and Municipality and Jurisdiction of Residence Amount or Number of Securities Purchased Purchaser Price Total Purchase Price (Canadian \$) Exemption Relied Upon
+Name of Purchaser and Municipality Amount or Number of Purchaser Price Total Purchase Exemption and Jurisdiction of Residence Securities Purchased · · · · · · · · · · · · · · · · · · · Price (Canadian Relied Upon \$) ·

-6. The seller has prepared and certified a statement containing the full legal name and the full residential address of each purchaser identified in section 5 and a certified true copy of the list will be provided to the Commission upon request.

-7. State the name and address of any person acting as agent in connection with trade(s) and the compensation pair or to be paid to such agent.

-8. Calculation of Fees payable upon filing Form 45-501F1: (See section 7.3 of Rule 45-501 Exempt Distributions).
+- 6. The seller has prepared and certified a statement containing the full legal name and the full residential address of each purchaser identified in section 5 and a certified true copy of the list will be provided to the Commission upon request. - 7.
+State the name and address of any person acting as agent in connection with trade(s) and the compensation paid or to be paid to such agent. - 8.
+Calculation of Fees payable upon filing Form 45-501F1: (See section 7.3 of Rule 45-501 Exempt Distributions).

 Total Fees payable: \$

-9. Certificate of seller or ag ent of seller.
+9. Certificate of seller or agent of seller.

-dersigned seller hereby certifief, that the statements made eby certifies to the best of the agent's information

-DATED at

-this day of , 20

-(Name of seller or agent - please print)

-(Signature)

-(Official capacity - please print)

-ne of individual whose si t from name of seller or a

-Notice + Collection and Use of Pe ersonal Information